 Health Benefits: Martel would like to re-do the benefits ordinance, and after consulting with Mr. Millar, he will have an updated version at next month’s meeting.
 In the meantime, we have added the spouse of one employee.

-Police Department: For discussion, Martel stills has the idea of having a police department in the township.
+Police Department: For discussion, Martel STILL has the idea of having a police department in the township.
 As an example, in the park we can have all kinds of signs about the rules, but without enforcement its useless.
 Would the community be willing to pay a millage to fund this?
 Is a consortium a possibility with any of the surrounding townships?
 Would we want a Constable again?
 This is an elected position.
 Martel will provide more information.

 FUTURE MEETING AND HEARINGS: